mgcooper/GCEE6320-Spring-2023-slides/GCEE6320_30Mar23_Matt_Cooper.md

 ## Freshwater Inputs from Land and Ice Sheets

 <!-- from the prior version -->
-- Freshwater inputs from melting ice sheets and land runoff impact ocean, salinity, circulation, and temperature.
+- Freshwater inputs from melting ice sheets and land runoff impact ocean salinity, circulation, and temperature.
 - These changes can have far-reaching effects on global climate, marine ecosystems, and sea levels.